mantidproject/news/_drafts/week03.md

 * *new* [PR27709](https://github.com/mantidproject/mantid/pull/27709) - Update macOS package script to account for Python 3 requirements
 * *new* [PR27719](https://github.com/mantidproject/mantid/pull/27719) - Fix show detectors in workbench with Python 3
 * *new* [PR27721](https://github.com/mantidproject/mantid/pull/27721) - Avoid new implicit float to int conversion warnings in Python 3.8
+* *new* [PR27726](https://github.com/mantidproject/mantid/pull/27726) - Use the longest form of a filename as ws name for drag drop